Stirling Castle

 Tourist Information

-In addition, you can relax in the Queen Anne gardens (if the weather allows), and there’s also a café to sit down and take a rest with lovely countryside views from a rooftop patio.
-And as always with Scotland’s tourist attractions, you can pick up a souvenir or two from one of the attraction’s gift shops.
+In addition, you can relax in the Queen Anne gardens (if the weather allows), and there’s also a café to sit down and take a rest with lovely countryside views from its rooftop patio.
+And as always with Scotland’s top tourist attractions, you can pick up a souvenir or two from one of the attraction’s gift shops.

 Royal Palace

 While Robert the Bruce is best known for his victory against invading English forces at the Battle of Bannockburn, his descendants, Robert II and Robert III, are known for establishing a fortress in Stirling.
-However, Stirling Castle did not become one of the finest royal palaces in Europe until James IV ordered additional construction.

-As he’s so elaborately dressed, most visitors think he’s a tour guide, so they wander over to talk to him, but rather spookily, the Highlander simply turns in the other direction and walks away before completely vanishing into thin air!
+The castle is also famous for its ghosts, and many tourists have reported seeing a man dressed in traditional Highland clothing walking around in the shadows.
+As he’s so elaborately dressed, people think he’s a tour guide so they wander over to talk to him, but rather spookily, the Highlander simply turns away and vanishes into thin air!

 Things to Do